benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 <p>The paper distinguishes between "active" and "passive" tracking.
 Active
 tracking is when the user directly uses or logs into a Google service, such as performing a search, logging into Gmail, and so on.
-In addition to recording all of a user's search keywords, Google passively tracks users as they visit other products like Google Maps and (pertinent to this article) web sites that use GA.
+In addition to recording all of a user's search keywords, Google passively tracks users as they visit web sites that use GA and other Google <a href="https://www.google.com/ads/publisher/">publisher tools</a>.
 Schmidt found that in an example "day in the life" scenario, "<span>Google collected or inferred over two-thirds of the information through passive means</span>".</p>